FAQ¶

 - Hugging Face: use

-compatibility, but the preferred public API is now the top-level
+The preferred public API is the top-level traceml.* API from

 Should I use traceml.trace_step() or trace_step()?¶